mmgen/mmgen-wallet/doc/wiki/install-mswin/Install-MMGen-on-Microsoft-Windows.md

 in Step 5.
 Note that the daemons must be installed on both your online and offline machines.

-To transact ETH, ETC or ERC20 tokens you’ll need the latest Windows `openethereum.exe` binary from the [OpenEthereum Github repository][og].
+To transact ETH, ETC or ERC20 tokens you’ll need the latest OpenEthereum binary build for Windows from the [OpenEthereum Github repository][og].
 OpenEthereum, unlike the other coin daemons, is installed on the online machine only.
-Copy the binary to your executable path, preferably `/usr/local/bin`.
+Copy the `openethereum.exe` and `ethkey.exe` binaries to `/usr/local/bin`.
+Please note that OpenEthereum performs very poorly under Windows due to threading limitations.
+Unless you have very fast hardware, transacting and syncing the blockchain could be painfully slow.

 Typically you’ll wish to launch OpenEthereum as follows: